barumau/pandunia/eng/104_viselexi.md

 For example, in the third person, one word –
 **da**
 – refers to women, men and people of other genders alike.
-It a gender-neutral personal pronoun and it treats everyone equally.
+It is a gender-neutral personal pronoun and it treats everyone equally.

 There are three first-person plural pronouns.
 **tumimen**